lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {: #Fig-inner-outer title='OSCORE inner and outer header form a CoAP message'}

 {{Fig-inner-outer}} shows the message format for the OSCORE Message and Plaintext.

-In the Outer Header, the original message code is hidden and replaced by a default value (POST or FETCH) depending on whether the original message was a Request or a Response.
+In the Outer Header, the original message code is hidden and replaced by a default dummy value.
+As seen in sections 4.1.3.5 and 4.2 of {{I-D.ietf-core-object-security}}, the message code is replaced by POST for requests and Changed for responses when Observe is not used.
+If Observe is used, the message code is replaced by FETCH for requests and Content for responses.

 The original message code is put into the first byte of the Plaintext.
 Following the message code come the class E options and if present the original message Payload preceded by its payload marker.